Quickstart

 name: mif-gateway-infrastructure

-namespace: mif
+namespace: quickstart

 spec: